tinySSB/tiny-ssb-spec/README.md

 ### 3.1 Goals and Overview

-The primary goal of replication in tinySSB is to efficiently coordinate the exchange of messages between peers in a resource-constrained environment, while ensuring that messages are delivered without being modified by peers withing the network.
+The primary goal of replication in tinySSB is to efficiently coordinate the exchange of messages between peers in a resource-constrained environment, while ensuring that messages are delivered without being modified by peers within the network.
 Specifically, tinySSB is designed to work over transports like LoRa, which imposes strict limitations on packet size and bandwidth.

 Key constraints that shape the replication protocol:
 - **Packet size limitation**: All packets must fit within 120 bytes (LoRa has constraints which depend on spread-factors, regional-specific considerations.
 120 was chosen as a compromise that maximises payload, will still work with Bluetooth Low Energy, and reliability - too large and more prone to errors)
 - **Broadcast-only communication**: We assume no guarantee of a "connection" with a peer; there is only "broadcast" and "listen"
 - **Limited bandwidth**: Minimizing redundant message transmission is critical

 The replication process in tinySSB consists of two main phases: